 Rwenzori, the mountains of the moon.

 Rwenzori previously called the “Ruwenzori Range”.
-It is located on the border between Uganda and the Democratic Republic of the Congo (DRC).
-These mountains support glaciers and snow.
-Hence one source of the river Nile.
+It is situated on the boundary between Uganda and the Democratic Republic of the Congo (DRC).
+These mountains uphold glacial masses and snow.
+Consequently, it is the source of the river Nile.
 The range is about 120km long and 65 km wide.
-It consists of six massifs separated by deep gorges.
-In descending order they are; Mount Stanley at 5,109m, Mount Speke at 4,890m, Mount Baker 4,843m, Mount Emin 4,798m, Mount Gessi 4,715m and Mount Luigi di Savoia 4,627m.
-Mount Stanley has several subsidiary summits, with Margherita Peak being the highest point.
+It comprises six massifs isolated by profound crevasses.